Home » Cryptocurrency Trading Guide

 A cryptocurrency user normally has a wallet (used for storing cryptocurrencies).
 This wallet has a public key and a private key (known only by the owner of the wallet) used to approve and authorise transactions.
 The fee charged when transferring funds is smaller than what a regular bank will charge its customers.

-ShortcomingsShortcomings – Because cryptocurrencies are semi-anonymous, they have become the route through which illegal transactions, such as tax evasion and money laundering.
-Although cryptocurrencies are valued for their privacy and protection against the repressive government and whistle blowers.
-Their level of anonymity varies from coin to coin.
+ShortcomingsShortcomings – Because cryptocurrencies are semi-anonymous, they have become the route through which illegal transactions, such as tax evasion and money laundering are easily processed.
+Although cryptocurrencies are valued for their privacy and protection against the repressive government and whistle blowers, their level of anonymity varies from coin to coin.

-For example, Bitcoin is a terrible choice for illegal activities because the design of Bitcoin’s ecosystem has assisted the authorities in arresting and punish offenders.
-But coins like Monero, Dash, or Zcash are almost impossible to trace.
+For example, Bitcoin is not the smartest choice for illegal activities due to the design of Bitcoin’s ecosystem, which can assist the authorities to track transactions.
+That said, coins like Monero, Dash, or Zcash are almost impossible to trace.

 BenefitsShortcomings

-Easy to transfer funds directly between two partiesFacilitates illegal transactions
+Easy to transfer funds directly between two partiesSome crypto networks are preferred for illegal transactions

-Transactions are secureMoney can be lost forever if the wallet bearer dies unexpectedly
+Transactions are secureCrypto funds can be easily lost forever if crypto wallet’s password is forgotten

 Transaction fees are relatively small